 This was way, way too salty.
 We couldn’t even eat it.
 I would advise to use no salt and less Cajun seasoning.

-I am sorry Carol.
+1. I am sorry Carol.
 I understand that tastes are different.
 Perhaps your Cajun Seasoning had more salt in it than mine to cause that.
-Here is the seasoning I used.
+I linked above to the one I used.

 Just made this pasta for dinner and it is the best pasta I have ever tasted.
 Better than any restaurant.
 It literally put a smile on my face.
 Thank you!